Skip to content

 Multiple APIs

-This tutorial mirrors the 203-multiple-apis example.
-It shows how to split an app into feature modules with their own prefixes and middleware.
+This tutorial mirrors the examples/http multiple-apis app.
+It shows how to split an app into feature modules with their own prefixes, validation, and feature-local not-found handling.

 Create A Feature Module